eder/dataship/README.md

 - Notifications Component:
 - Receiving notifications via ActionCable and updating the interface.

+### Technical Analysis and Improvement Suggestions for the Project

+To enhance quality, performance, and user experience, several technical improvements can be implemented.

+**1. Automated Testing and Code Standardization**

+Adopting modern testing tools and ensuring code quality is essential.
+On the testing front, utilizing **Cypress** for end-to-end tests allows simulation of real user scenarios in a fast and intuitive manner, helping to quickly identify bugs and integrating seamlessly with the CI/CD pipeline.
+Additionally, implementing **Cucumber** enables writing test scenarios in Gherkin, which facilitates clear communication between developers, QA, and stakeholders, ensuring that tests align with business requirements.

+For maintaining code consistency and readability, it is recommended to use **RuboCop** in the backend.
+RuboCop acts as a linter based on Ruby community conventions, ensuring maintainability.
+On the frontend, integrating **Prettier** standardizes the formatting of JavaScript, TypeScript, HTML, and CSS files, reducing merge conflicts and speeding up code reviews.

+**2. Chunked File Upload**

+To improve robustness and user experience during file uploads, implementing a **chunked upload** system is essential.
+On the client side, libraries such as **Resumable.js**, **Fine Uploader**, or **Dropzone** can be adopted to split files into smaller chunks, allowing uploads to resume in case of connection failures.
+This approach not only improves the experience on unstable connections but also efficiently distributes the load.

+On the backend, particularly in a Rails application, the server must be adapted to receive these chunks and assemble the complete file.
+This involves creating endpoints to handle each part, implementing logic to merge the chunks in the correct order, and adding validations (such as hash or size verification) after the file is reassembled.
+It may also be beneficial to perform this processing asynchronously to avoid blocking API responses.

+**3. Real-Time and Email Notifications**

+Enhancing communication with users during lengthy processes, such as file uploads and processing, can be achieved through real-time and email notifications.
+Currently, the system notifies the user when the processing is complete; however, a further improvement would be to send intermediate updates via **WebSocket**, allowing users to track every stage of the process in real time.
+This transparency boosts user confidence and improves overall experience.

+Additionally, implementing email notifications ensures that users receive updates even when they are not connected to the application.
+This could include sending an email at the start of the process, periodic updates (when applicable), and a final notification confirming that the processing has completed.
+Integrating with services such as SendGrid or Amazon SES can ensure the scalability and reliability of email delivery.

+**4. Server-Side Caching for API Filters**

+Finally, system performance can be significantly enhanced by implementing server-side caching for the main API filters.
+By using in-memory caching solutions like **Redis** or **Memcached**, frequently executed queries can be stored and the load on the database reduced.
+This strategy should include clear expiration and invalidation policies to ensure that the served data remains up-to-date without compromising performance.
+Implementing application-level caching directly in API endpoints can speed up responses and provide a smoother experience for users, particularly in high-demand scenarios.

 ## Additional Resources and Documentation
 - [Ruby on Rails Documentation](https://guides.rubyonrails.org/)
 - [Sidekiq Documentation](https://sidekiq.org/)